20minutes/colette/readme.md

 ### Partial import

 Colette is a collection of stylus features.
-You can define which styles you want to include into your final css file with stylus import.
+You can define which styles you want to include into your final CSS file with stylus import.

-By default, you include all `colette.styl` and all features are in your css.
+By default, you include all `colette.styl` and all features are in your CSS.
 You can select features needed by copying `colette.styl` content and choose your imports rules.

 ```